 Liquid Colorant VS Solid Colorant

 Actually, there is no one best method for coloring plastic polymers, and the decision normally depends on a number of factors.
-We’ve researched the topic in great detail, and have created a liquid vs. solid color guide to help you decide which is best for you.
+We’ve researched the topic in great detail, and have created a liquid color vs. solid color guide to help you decide which is best for you.

 For opaque plastic parts, solid color is generally the most effective colorant option.
 However, for transparent or translucent parts, liquid colorants can be used effectively when any of these conditions are present: